 The Immigration Policies in Comparison (IMPIC) project provides a set of sophisticated quantitative indices to measure immigration policies in most OECD countries and for the time period 1980-2010.

 The dataset received an honorable mention for the 2021 Lijphart/Przeworksi/Verba Dataset Award of the Comparative Politics Section of the American Political Science Association.
 The launch paper of the dataset is among the most cited articles in European Political Science.
 See here.
 Two of the project’s core publications (Helbling et al. 2017 and Helbling/Leblang 2019) have been selected for the 50th Anniversary Special Issue of the European Consortium for Political Research.
 See here.

-The Immigration Policies in Comparison (IMPIC) project is led by Marc Helbling and funded by the Emmy-Noether program of the German Research Foundation for the period 2011-2016.
+The Immigration Policies in Comparison (IMPIC) project was funded by the Emmy-Noether program of the German Research Foundation for the period 2011-2016.
 Additional funding from the WZB Berlin Social Science Center, the University of Bamberg and the Swiss National Science Foundation for the period 2019-2021 will allow to update the dataset for the years 2011-2018.